Realm-Bot/docs/Features/console.md

 * Do not type / when typing commands in the console channel

-* For console to work the bot must be ingame.
+* For console to work the bot must be in-game.
 Run `/world join` for the bot to join

  !!!